smithereens23nas/intro_to_git/readme.md

 #### 10. Push it!

 What this step does is take our commits and send them to wherever we specify.
-In this case, we'll push our changes on our local computer back up to your fork of this repository on your Github account.
+In this case, we'll push our changes on our local computer back up to your fork of this repository on your Github Enterprise account.

 ```bash
 git push origin master